 (With profound apologies to Publius Vergilius Maro, who never saw anything like it in his life.)

 Well, that was some kind of shootout deserving of a bit of epic verse.
-And if Virgil is spinning softly in his grave, you can imagine what the trouble spirit of Harry Vardon is doing along about now.
-GOLF DIGEST's search for America's Worst Avid Golfer finally came to an end on the treacherous confines of the Tournament Players Club in Ponte Vedra, F.L., and when the final stroke was tallied the name of Angelo Spagnolo led all the rest.
+And if Virgil is spinning softly in his grave, you can imagine what the troubled spirit of Harry Vardon is doing along about now.
+Golf Digest’s search for America's Worst Avid Golfer finally came to an end on the treacherous confines of the Tournament Players Club in Ponte Vedra Beach, and when the final stroke was tallied the name of Angelo Spagnolo led all the rest.
 In a tight match that could have gone a number of ways right up until the 17th hole, Angelo pulled himself together and squeaked past his nearest opponent by 49 shots.
 It was the kind of garrison finish of which sports legends are made.

 It wasn't easy.
 The extent of Angelo's prowess was tested to the full by three fine challengers.
-Out of some 627 nominations the final four shook down to Jack Pulford, a restaurant owner from Moline, I.L.; Joel Mosser, a stock broker from Aurora, C.O.; Kelly Ireland, an attorney from Tyler, T.X., and Angelo, a grocery store manager from Fayette City, P.A.
+Out of some 627 nominations, the final four shook down to Jack Pulford, a restaurant owner from Moline, I.L.; Joel Mosser, a stock broker from Aurora, Colo.; Kelly Ireland, an attorney from Tyler, Tex., and Angelo, a grocery store manager from Fayette City, Pa.
 Four men from different parts of the country bound by a sense of sportsmanship and an abiding love for the game of golf matched only by their inability to play it.
 Together, they compiled in one afternoon a set of statistics that are likely to stand for as long as people keep score:

 They had a combined score of 836.